Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Abstract

 \section{Abstract}

 Trading on decentralized exchanges has been one of the primary use cases for permissionless blockchains with daily trading volume exceeding billions of U.S.~dollars.
-In the status quo, users broadcast transactions and miners are responsible for composing a block of transactions and picking an execution ordering---the order in which transactions execute in the exchange.
+In the status quo, users broadcast transactions they wish to execute in the exchange and miners are responsible for composing a block of transactions and picking an execution ordering --- the order in which transactions execute in the exchange.
 Due to the lack of a regulatory framework, it is common to observe miners exploiting their privileged position by front-running transactions and obtaining risk-fee profits.
 Indeed, the Flashbots service institutionalizes this exploit, with miners auctioning the right to front-run transactions.
 In this work, we propose to modify the interaction between miners and users and initiate the study of {\em verifiable sequencing rules}.
 As in the status quo, miners can determine the content of a block; however, they commit to respecting a sequencing rule that constrains the execution ordering and is verifiable (there is a polynomial time algorithm that can verify if the execution ordering satisfies such constraints).
 Thus in the event a miner deviates from the sequencing rule, anyone can generate a proof of non-compliance.

 We ask if there are sequencing rules that limit price manipulation from miners in a two-token liquidity pool exchange.
 Our first result is an impossibility theorem: for any sequencing rule, there is an instance of user transactions where the miner can obtain non-zero risk-free profits.
 In light of this impossibility result, our main result is a verifiable sequencing rule that provides execution price guarantees for users.
-In particular, for any user transaction $A$, it ensures that either (1) the execution price of $A$ is at least as good as if $A$ was the only transaction in the block, or (2) the execution price of $A$ is worse than this ``standalone'' price and the miner does not gain (or lose) when including $A$ in the block.
-Our framework does not require parameter tuning, which is likely to improve user experience.
-In particular, the exchange does not need to charge trading fees, and users do not need to report a limit price or split a high volume transaction into smaller ones as a countermeasure against predatory trading strategies.
+In particular, for any user transaction $A$, it ensures that either (1) the execution price of $A$ is at least as good as if $A$ was the only transaction in the block, or (2) the execution price of $A$ is worse than this ``standalone'' price and the miner does not gain when including $A$ in the block.
+Our framework does not require users to use countermeasures against predatory trading strategies, for example, set limit prices or split large transactions into smaller ones.
+This is likely to improve user experience relative to the status quo.

 \keywords{Decentralized Exchange; Market Design; Order Execution; Pricing; Front-running}